1. Objective of Policy

 - a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data; or

-- with companies located in a third country approved by the European Commission under an adequacy decision; or
+- with companies located in a third country approved by the European Commission under an adequacy decision;.

 9. Lawful Basis for Processing Personal Data